Borf/browedit/readme.txt

 R			Rotate texture

 In the texture window is a little > button.
 Click it to expand this window.
 This will open the texture browser.
 Click on the list of categories to browse through categories.
-There is no option to add these textures to the map yet
+In the window Delete				delete selected texture doubleclick			add selected texture